kingsdigitallab/alice-thornton/frontend/edition/guidelines/index.md

 manuscript by Dr Lisa Liddy before the AHRC project began, as Covid-19 protocols were still in place in its early stages, the initial transcriptions of the other books were predominantly made from digital images.
-Derek Beattie provided the images of the *Book of Remembrances*, while the British Library supplied images of *Book 1* and *Book 3*.
+Patrick Comber gave permission for Cordelia Beattie to photograph the *Book of Remembrances*, while the British Library supplied images of *Book 1* and *Book 3*.
-Durham University Library also produced images of Book 2 which allowed us to cross check transcriptions remotely.
+Durham Cathedral Library produced images of *Book 2* which allowed us to cross check transcriptions remotely.
 Team members noted queries that required checking in the original manuscripts which were updated when it became possible to do so.
 In order to ensure these provided a